• AddressJalandhar, Amritsar and Sri Nagar

 Polycystic Ovary Syndrome (PCOS)

 PCOS is a common hormonal disorder among women of reproductive age.
-It is characterized by high levels of androgens (male hormones) in the body, which can lead to irregular periods, ovarian cysts, and difficulties in ovulation.
+It is characterized by high levels of androgens (male hormones) in the body, which can lead to oligomenorrhea, ovarian cysts, and difficulties in ovulation.

 Perimenopause